CouchCMS/Documentation/src/contents/tags-reference/if.md

 </cms:if>
 ```

-In the snippet above we are checking if the variable 'my\_var' does NOT hold the string 'hello' and output 'Not Hello' only if it is true.<br/>
+In the snippet above we are checking if the variable 'my\_var' does NOT hold the string 'hello' and output 'Not Hello' only if it is true.
 Instead of '!=' we can instead use 'ne' -

 ```